InnerPlant/.github/README.md

 #### Tools

-There are a lot of great tools out there, and it would be great for us to use a unified toolchain wherever possible for better fluency.
+There are a lot of useful tools out there, and it would be great for us to use a unified toolchain wherever possible for better fluency.
 Here's a running list of the ones we've found helpful.
 Most are in Python, but feel free to add from in any language.

 - **[Poetry](https://python-poetry.org/)** Python Packaging and dependency management.
 - **[Ruff](https://docs.astral.sh/ruff/)** An extremely fast Python linter and code formatter.